scriptrdotio/howto/architecture/security.md

 # Security

 Security is of paramount importance in software systems and applications.
-Scriptr.io deals with security at three levels:
+Scriptr.io makes no exception and deals with security at three levels:
 - [Authentication](./security.md#authentication)
 - [Authorizations](./security.md#authorizations)
 - [Encryption](./security.md#ecryption)